Using mBuild with Docker

 A docker installation on your machine.
-This link has instructions to get a docker installation running on your machine.
-If you are not familiar with docker, the Internet is full of good tutorials like the ones here and here.
+This Docker installation documentation has instructions to get docker running on your machine.
+If you are not familiar with docker, the Internet is full of good tutorials like these from Docker curriculum and YouTube.

 After you have a working docker installation, use the following command to start a Jupyter notebook with mBuild and all the required dependencies: